STIXProject/java-stix/README.md

 [Gradle IDE Pack](http://marketplace.eclipse.org/content/gradle-ide-pack)
 or use [Nodeclipse/Enide Gradle for Eclipse](http://marketplace.eclipse.org/content/gradle).
 Gradle Eclipse integration is somewhat emergent.
 I'd advise using the Gradle command-line.

+### Do these prior to building

+And for now add the folling lines to your ~/gradle/gradle.properties file

+    signingKeyId=filler
+    signingPassword=filler
+    secretKeyFile=filler
+    sonotypeJiraId=filler
+    sonotypeJiraPassword=filler

+Otherwise, gradle will fail not finding "sonotypeJiraId" or some such.
+I need to set all these properties to archivePush java-stix to Maven Central.

+You'll also need to push a number of eclipse libraries that are not reliably distributed into you local maven repo.

+	cd ./libs
+	./insertIntoMavenLocal.sh

 ### Building via Gradle buildscript